-He joined the Astronomical Society of Edinburgh, served as President for three years, introduced a Journal and edited it for 20 years.
-He was awarded the Lorimer Medal for a lifetime of promoting astronomy and was invited to become President of Dundee Astronomical Society in 1979.
+On arriving in Edinburgh he had joined the Astronomical Society of Edinburgh (ASE), served as President for three years and introduced a Journal which he edited for 20 years.
+For his services, he was awarded the Lorimer Medal of the ASE and was invited to become Honorary President of DAS in 1979.

 Dave was a member of the Society for the History of Astronomy, the Royal Meteorological Society, the British Sundial Society and the Geological Society of Edinburgh.
 He was elected a Fellow of the Royal Astronomical Society in 1963.